eformat/rainforest-docs/4-aiml-demos/1-git-jhub.md

 ## Clone code demo repo

-3. Clone our demo code repo
+3. Clone our demo code repo.
+The token will be provided by your instructor.

    ```bash
    export GITHUB_TOKEN=<token>